Input model (params, video slots, assets)

 - You can't create network requests to fetch data from online sources

-Instead, VCS provides three types of runtime input.
+Instead, VCS provides several types of runtime input.
 Let's take a look at what they are.

-The three types of runtime inputs available let your compositions access control data and different types of sources.
+The four types of runtime inputs available let your compositions access control data and different types of sources.
 They include:

 These are like React props, but defined by your composition and exported to the "outside world".